 In connection with the offering of the notes, the underwriters may engage in overallotment, stabilizing transactions and syndicate covering transactions.
 Overallotment involves sales in excess of the offering size, which creates a short position for the underwriters.
 Stabilizing transactions involve bids to purchase the notes in the open market for the purpose of pegging, fixing or maintaining the price of the notes.
-Syndicate covering transactions involve purchases of the notes in the open market after the distribution has been completed in order to cover short positions.
-Stabilizing transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
+Syndicate covering transactions and syndicate covering transactions and syndicate covering transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
 If the underwriters engage in stabilizing or syndicate covering transactions, they may discontinue them at any time.